regebro/how-to-diff-xml/talk.rst

 .. note::

     Obviously a text diff won't do,
-    we need the sort of graphical difference where inserts are shown in green, and delets are shown in red and with a strike through.
+    we need the sort of WYSIWYG difference where inserts are shown in green, and deletes are shown in red and with a strike through.

     It should be easy to read, and semantically meaningful.
-    Ie, if you replace a word, it should show that in the diff, it shouldn't show that what characters in that word needs replacing.
+Ie, if you replace a word, it should show that in the diff, -> it shouldn't show that what characters in that word needs replacing.
 That's not readable.

     The first effort of making a diff for templates worked, but has less than optimal results.
 It was implemented by someone else than me, and I'm told